aliasfour2020/practitionerGuidetoDeepWork/technologyRules.md

 |Limited| reduced convience and access|
 |Very Limited| reduced convience and access, exercise willpower|
 |Banned| prevented from accessing|

-### Operating Procedures

-Personal email

-   * Blocked with freedom until 8:00pm.

-Business email

-   * Check at the beginning and end of each day.

-Work email

-   * Office hours only, close during deep work sessions.

 ### Scheduled Usage